 - 3.4 Using one of the sources, repeat the above procedure for all commonly used radionuclide settings.
 Plot or log the results. - 3.5 Establish an action level or tolerance for each recorded measurement at which the individual performing the test will automatically notify the ANP or the RSO of a suspected malfunction of the calibrator.
 These action levels should be written in the log book or posted on the calibrator.
-The dose calibrator should be repaired or replaced if the error exceeds 10%. - the maximum activity in a vial and 30 microcuries.
+The dose calibrator should be repaired or replaced if the error exceeds 10%. - 4.
+The linearity of a dose calibrator should be ascertained over the range of its use between the maximum activity in a vial and 30 microcuries.
 Note that with radionuclides with short half-lives such as PET radionuclides, there may be difficulties measuring a low activity such as 30 microcuries.
 Therefore, the lowest activity that is measurable, which must be below the lowest dose distributed, is acceptable.
 Linearity means that the calibrator is able to indicate the correct activity over the range of use of that calibrator.
 This example uses a vial of technetium-99m that has the anticipated maximum activity to be assayed (e.g., the first elution from a new generator) and assumes the predetermined safety margin is ±5%.